-Credit for units may be given by one (or all) of the following methods:
+Credits for units may be given by the following methods:

-- A student may transfer credit from high school via a transcript. - A student, who is eligible, may elect to take challenge tests and receive credit by scoring 50th percentile or higher on selected standardized achievement tests. - 3.
+- 1. A student may transfer credit from high school via a transcript. - 2.
 A student may complete the course(s) in an adult high school class.

 General Educational Development (GED)